ufidon/java/mod1/README.md

 The array elements are accessed through the index.
 The array indices are 0-based, i.e., it starts from 0 to arrayRefVar.length-1.
 Each element in the array is represented using the following syntax, known as an indexed variable: arrayRefVar[index];

-Array can be delcared, created, and initialized in one step with an initializer.
+Array can be declared, created, and initialized in one step with an initializer.

 ```java
 double[] myList = {1.9, 2.9, 3.4, 3.5};